 The two-year study programme is followed by students of several nationalities.
 The first year consists of courses.
 In your second year you will do an internship and a major thesis in either the Netherlands or abroad.
-You have a choice of three study tracks:
+You have a choice of four study tracks:

-Compare with study programmes in the Netherlands
+Compare the programme in the Netherlands

 The master's Science and Innovation Management (Utrecht University) focuses on the application of life sciences and technology in societal processes.
 The focus is on the innovation process.
 The master's Development and Rural Innovation at Wageningen University focuses for example on the links between technological developments and societies in which these are introduced and used.
 The programmes Development Studies (Utrecht University), Globalisation and Development Studies (Maastricht University), International Development Studies (University of Amsterdam) and Anthropology and Development Studies (Radboud University Nijmegen) focus on developing countries just like Wageningen’s master's Development and Rural Innovation does.
 The difference is not in the content but in the admission requirements of the studies.
 The master's Development and Rural Innovation is unique because it is the only study programme in this domain that you can apply to with a bachelor's in a technical or a life science.
 This strengthens the interdisciplinary approach of this programme.